junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Placed on the Union Calendar, Calendar No. 26.
 - 2009-03-30 — Reported by the Committee on Judiciary.
 H. Rept.
 111-61.
 - 2009-03-30 — Reported by the Committee on Judiciary.
 H. Rept.
 111-61.
+- 2009-03-31 — Considered under suspension of the rules. (consideration: CR H4204-4209)
+- 2009-03-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+985.
+- 2009-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-31 — Mr. Conyers moved to suspend the rules and pass the bill.
+- 2009-03-31 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4204-4205)
+- 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4204-4205)